 The old wooden slats of the snow fences used to be burned or sent to the dump.
-Fortunately, Centennial Woods partnered with different governmental bodies in Wyoming in 1999 to build, maintain, and reclaim snow fence boards.
+Fortunately, Centennial Woods partnered with different governmental bodies in Wyoming in 1999 to build, maintain, and reclaim wood from snow fences.
 Here are some of the advantages of reclaimed snow fence wood compared to barn wood and pallet wood: